School-of-Rust/school-of-rust/content/resources/_index.md

 - [Crates.io](https://crates.io/) is the official Rust package depository.
 It seems obvious to put here, but everyone uploads their crates here and you can often find amazing crates just by searching keywords!

+- [How Do I Start?](https://github.com/jondot/rust-how-do-i-start) is a curated collection of advice and resources for folks getting started in Rust.
+You'll find books, videos, articles, and lots of helpful suggestions.

+- [This Week in Rust](https://this-week-in-rust.org/) is a weekly selection of updates, articles, videos, events, and calls for participation from within the Rust community.
+I never miss a week, and it's worth reading through the many previous editions.

 - [Read Rust](https://readrust.net/) is a website that aggregates interesting posts related to the Rust programming language.
 It is organized into sections based on different interests.